THellemans/Portfolio-Tim-Hellemans/README.md

 ## [Thesis, Analysis of Large Scale Randomized Load Balancing Policies](https://github.com/THellemans/thesis)

-In addition to the text and code which I shared at this [github repository](https://github.com/THellemans/thesis) I also made videos which give a general overview of each chapter in my thesis, these videos can be found at this [youtube playlist](https://www.youtube.com/playlist?list=PLRcKwIHscs19xypNk9B7uMimChab8_iWE).
+In addition to the text and code which I shared at my [github repository](https://github.com/THellemans/thesis) I also made videos which give a general overview of each chapter in my thesis, these videos can be found at my [youtube playlist](https://www.youtube.com/playlist?list=PLRcKwIHscs19xypNk9B7uMimChab8_iWE).

 <img style="float: right;" src="figures/figure_expected_workload-removebg.png" alt="profile_pic" width="900"/>